Stilmark/Database/README.md

 	$sqli = new Sqli();

-## Sqli methods ##
+## Sqli Request Methods ##

-You can request and query the database using SQL statements and format the output using these methods.
+You can request rows from the database using SQL statements and format the output using these methods.

 ### row( $sql ) ###